 We continue with John’s narrative, as he describes the preliminary hearing, designed to prepare the way for the formal hearing before the Sanhedrin at dawn.
 John is showing us at the outset the disinterest in the truth displayed by the authorities.

 18:19 The high priest then asked Jesus of His disciples, and of His doctrine.

 The high priest then asked Jesus of His disciples- he is afraid there is about to be an uprising against the authorities, but they need not have worried.
 The Lord had rebuked Peter for the use of the sword in Gethsemane.
 Notice the Lord does not discuss His disciples, as He protects them like the Good Shepherd He is.
 He arranged for their departure at His arrest, thus shielding them physically, and now He shields them again, ensuring that after His ascension they are not targeted.

 And of His doctrine- the High Priestly family were Sadducees, and Luke tells us “they say there is no resurrection, neither angel, nor spirit”, Acts 23:8.
 They are clearly at variance with the teaching of the Lord Jesus.
-The Lord will not be drawn into details, however, for He had been a recognised teacher in Israel for three and a half years, and they had ample opportunity to listen to Him.
+The Lord will not be drawn into details, however, for He had been a recognised teacher in Israel for three and a half years, often in the temple courts, and they had ample opportunity to listen to Him.

 We could say the following about His doctrine: